 Before we dive into this next part, just know that there’s no scientific consensus on how MDMA works its magic.
 The drug didn’t become popular until the ‘80s, where it was quickly slapped into the Schedule I category by the DEA, where it sits next to heroin, LSD, and (of course) weed.

 Based on what little we know, scientists believe that MDMA works by stimulating our serotonin receptors and inhibiting serotonin reuptake.
-Basically, MDMA “turns on” our serotonin receptors so our brain cells start releasing it.
-But something about MDMA keeps our serotonin from naturally “falling off” the receptors and recycling back into the brain cells.
-In other words, MDMA may temporarily push our serotonin levels way off the charts — which is precisely where they need to be, if we’re stuck in the past and killing ourselves with self-doubt, regret, and anxiety.
+Basically, MDMA “turns on” our serotonin receptors so our nervous system starts releasing it.
+But something about MDMA keeps our serotonin from naturally “falling off” the receptors and recycling back into the nerves.
+In other words, MDMA may temporarily push our serotonin levels way off the charts — which is precisely where they need to be, if we’re stuck in the past and practically killing ourselves with self-doubt, regret, fear, and anxiety.

 Johns Hopkins Medical School released study results last April showing that MDMA in mice activated what’s called a “critical period.”
-Just like with humans, when mice enter a “critical period,” they’re able to learn and relearn new emotional, cognitive, and social processes.
-Mental illnesses such as PTSD blunt or block the brain from being able to relearn anything, which is why combat veterans often find themselves reliving violent flashbacks, or why abuse survivors view close friends and strangers with the same suspicious paranoia.
+Just like with humans, when mice enter a “critical period,” they’re able to learn and relearn new emotional, cognitive, and social behaviors.
+Mental illnesses such as PTSD blunt or block the brain from being able to relearn anything, which is why combat veterans often find themselves reliving violent flashbacks, or why abuse survivors view close friends and strangers alike with hypervigilant paranoia.

 In other words, MDMA temporarily shuts off our defense mechanisms so we can consider other perspectives, pathways, or options.
 It rewires the brain so it can think beyond its primitive survival strategies to embrace a happier, more fulfilling life.